LiamGaAs/RRH_frontEnd/README.md

 The following have been made on a Linux Ubuntu 18.04.
 1st, you will need to « pull » the contains of this repository to your computer.
 In order to achieve this, create an empty folder somewhere on your computer (desktop always the simplest).

 Once created and named, open a terminal and go to your brand new folder with it.
+Write the following command line : git init

 Then, write the following command line : git pull https://github.com/LiamGaAs/RRH_frontEnd master.
 It will download all the content of the repository and store it in your newly created folder.